Monarch34/e-commerce-microservice/cart-service/README.md

 | `SPRING_RABBITMQ_PASSWORD` | `guest` | RabbitMQ password |
 | `PRODUCT_SERVICE_URL` | `http://localhost:8083` | Base URL of the Product Service |

-## API Endpoints
+## REST API

-All endpoints are served under `/api/carts` (also accessible via `/api/cart`).
-Examples use the `/api/carts` prefix.
+All routes are served under `/api/carts` (also accessible as `/api/cart`).
+Examples below use `/api/carts`.

 ### Add item
 `POST /api/carts/{userId}/items`

-Adds a product to the user's cart.
-Creates the cart if it does not exist.
-The body must contain a product id and quantity:
+Request body:
 ```json
 {
   "productId": 1,
   "quantity": 2
 }
 ```

-Returns the updated `Cart` document.
+Adds a product to the user’s cart and returns the updated `Cart` document.

 ### View cart
 `GET /api/carts/{userId}`

-Returns a `CartResponseDTO` with the current items for the user.
+Returns a `CartResponseDTO` describing the user’s current items.

 ### Update quantity
 `PUT /api/carts/{cartIdentifier}/items/{productId}`

-Updates the quantity of a product in the specified cart.
-A body like the following is required:
+Request body:
 ```json
 {
   "quantity": 3
 }
 ```

-If the quantity becomes zero the item is removed.
-When the last item is removed the cart document is deleted.
+Sets the quantity of the given product.
+If the quantity becomes zero the item is removed and the cart is deleted when empty.

 ### Remove item
 `DELETE /api/carts/{cartIdentifier}/items/{productId}`

-Removes the given product from the cart.
-The cart is deleted if no items remain.
+Removes the product from the cart.
+The cart itself is deleted if it becomes empty.

-## Event Flow
+## Events

-The service interacts with RabbitMQ to notify other services and react to updates.
+The service publishes and consumes events via RabbitMQ.

-### ItemAddedToCartEvent
+### `ItemAddedToCartEvent`

-Published whenever an item is added to a cart.
+Published whenever an item is added.
 - **Exchange:** `cartExchange`
 - **Routing key:** `cart.item.added`

-Payload example:

 ```json
 {
   "cartIdentifier": "1",